Skyscanner/SkyFloatingLabelTextField/README.md

 # SkyFloatingLabelTextField

 `SkyFloatingLabelTextField` is beautiful, flexible and customizable implementation of the **"Float Label Pattern"**.
 This design enables adding context to input fields that is visible at time of typing, while minimizing the additional space used to display this additional context.
+This component is used in the [Skyscanner TravelPro iOS application](https://itunes.apple.com/us/app/travelpro/id826338988?mt=8) on several places.

 On top of implementing the space-saving floating title, the component also supports using iconography, various states (error, selected, highlighted states), and is very much customizable and extensible.